SDWebImage/SDWebImage/README.md

 - Starting with the 4.0 version, we rely on [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) to take care of our animated images.
 - If you use cocoapods, add `pod 'SDWebImage/GIF'` to your podfile.
 - To use it, simply make sure you use `FLAnimatedImageView` instead of `UIImageView`.
-- **Note**: there is a backwards compatible feature, so if you are still trying to load a GIF into a `UIImageView`, it will only show the 1st frame as a static image.
+- **Note**: there is a backwards compatible feature, so if you are still trying to load a GIF into a `UIImageView`, it will only show the 1st frame as a static image by default.
+However, you can enable the full GIF support by using the built-in GIF coder.
+See [GIF coder](https://github.com/rs/SDWebImage/wiki/Advanced-Usage#gif-coder)
 - **Important**: FLAnimatedImage only works on the iOS platform.
 For OS X, use `NSImageView` with `animates` set to `YES` to show the entire animated images and `NO` to only show the 1st frame.
 For all the other platforms (tvOS, watchOS) we will fallback to the backwards compatibility feature described above

 ## Common Problems